Gerontology: Old Age Sciences (.M.Sc)

 In the practicum track, offered during the second year, students complete a practical placement of approximately two hours per week.
 During this placement, students apply targeted intervention methods, such as working with life stories of older adults or learning techniques to improve sleep patterns.
 The practicum is supported by ongoing supervision from experienced senior practitioners.

-In the Aging Care specialization, students take courses on the psychopathology of aging, cognitive-behavioral therapy, trauma management, and elder abuse prevention.
+In the Caring for Older People specialization, students take courses on the psychopathology of aging, cognitive-behavioral therapy, trauma management, and elder abuse prevention.
 Additional courses are taught by geriatricians, clinical psychologists, and social workers, providing exposure to complementary medical and therapeutic aspects of aging.

 • Relevant bachelor’s degree: Minimum weighted average of 80.